Traditional IRA: Transfers versus rollovers

 Transfers and rollovers are two ways of moving IRA sheltered assets between financial institutions.

 A transfer is normally initiated by the institution receiving the funds.
 A request is sent to the disbursing institution for a transfer and a check (made payable to the other institution) is sent in return.
 This transaction is not reported to the IRS.
 Transfers are allowed to and from traditional IRAs or from employer plans.

 A rollover (sometimes referred to as a 60-day rollover) can also be used to move IRA money between institutions.
 A distribution is made from the institution disbursing the funds.
 A check would be made payable directly to the participant.
 The participant would then have to make a rollover contribution to the receiving financial institution within 60 days in order for the funds to retain their IRA status.
 This type of transaction can only be done once every 12 months with the same funds.
 Contrary to a transfer, a rollover is reported to the IRS.
 The participant who received the distribution will have that distribution reported to the IRS.
 Once the distribution is rolled into an IRA, the participant will be sent a Form 5498 to report on their taxes to nullify any tax consequence of the initial distribution.

-"Borrowing money" from an IRA

-A loan from an IRA is prohibited.
-It is considered a prohibited transaction and the IRS may disqualify your plan and tax you on the assets.
-Some use the 60-day rollover as a way to temporarily take funds from an IRA.
-A participant will take a distribution and, in turn, all or some of the distribution that the participant takes may be rolled back into the same IRA plan within the allowed period to retain its tax deferred status.
-One 60-day rollover is allowed every rolling 12 months, per IRA.
-For instance, if you withdraw any amount from IRA-1 and deposit it into IRA-2 (as a tax-free rollover), you cannot make another tax-free rollover of any funds from IRA-1 or IRA-2 for 365 days.
-However, this would not prevent you from making a tax-free rollover from another IRA.